Cameroonian Football Federation: History

 Following the 2022 FIFA World Cup, the federation faces many financial difficulties.
 The camerounweb.com site reports numerous unpaid bills and a proposal to split the salaries of some players in pairs.

+Since Samuel Eto’o assumed leadership of FECAFOOT in December 2021, the federation has been consistently embroiled in controversies over governance, transparency, financial management, and internal conflict, leading many analysts, journalists, and football stakeholders to describe it as one of the most troubled and poorly managed football institutions in recent years.